Two photos, 12 years apart. No steroids, no coaching, no shortcuts. Here is every year of my natural body transformation documented honestly.

 The first year was humbling.
 I couldn't do five proper pull-ups.
 My push-ups were shallow and shaky.
 I'd see other recruits cranking out sets with perfect form and wonder what was wrong with me.

-By the end of year two, I could do 15 pull-ups, 40 push-ups, and 20 dips.
+By the end of year two, I could do 7-8 pull-ups, 30 push-ups, and 20 dips.
 I'd gained maybe 4kg.
 Barely noticeable to anyone else.
 But I could feel the difference.
 My shirts fit different.
 My posture changed.
 Something was happening under the surface.

-Year 3-5: First Real Skills
+Year 3-5: First Taste of Gains

 Year five brought my first handstand holds against the wall for over 30 seconds.
 My shoulders were visibly different — rounder, capped, the kind of shoulders you only get from years of overhead pressing with your own bodyweight.
 The before-and-after from year one to year five was the first time I looked at photos and thought: "This is working."